 - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - DfE guidance Keeping Children Safe in Education 2022 (KCSIE) - Sexual Violence and sexual harassment between children in schools and colleges, advice for governing bodies, proprietors, headteachers, principles, senior leadership teams and designated safeguarding leads, September 2021 - Working Together to Safeguard Children 2023 (WTSC) - Framework for the Assessment of Children in Need and their Families (2000) - Kent and Medway Safeguarding Children Procedures (Online, 2016) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+This includes: - DfE guidance Keeping Children Safe in Education 2024 (KCSIE) - Keeping Children Safe in Education Government response to consultation July 2021 - Sexual Violence and sexual harassment between children in schools and colleges, advice for governing bodies, proprietors, headteachers, principles, senior leadership teams and designated safeguarding leads, September 2021 - Working Together to Safeguard Children 2019 (WTSC) - Framework for the Assessment of Children in Need and their Families (2000) - Kent and Medway Safeguarding Children Procedures (Online, 2016) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Departmental advice Covid-19: Safeguarding in schools, colleges and other providers - Departmental advice What to do if you are worried a Child is Being Abused-Advice for Practitioners